Grant0999/SRS/README.md

 # SRS
-A spaced Repetition System (SRS) I made for a college python course.
+A simple Spaced Repetition System (SRS) I made for a college Python course.
+Reading & Writing to a CSV file that the program creates to learn new things!